HttpAnimation/Finder/README.md

 # Finder/Main/
-Finder is repo system based on [FYC-Rewrite V2]() that is made for installing or just doing really what ever you want with it.
-It's made to be edited and open source down to the repo system it's self.
+Finder is a repo system based on [FYC-Rewrite V2]() that is made for installing or just doing really whatever you want with it.
+It's made to be edited and open-source down to the repo system itself.

 ## Installing
 To install Finder open a terminal and type the following command listed below note that [Windows](https://www.microsoft.com/en-us/windows?r=1) is not tested.